BNurs Adult Nursing / Overview

 BBC (including specific subjects)

 - Typical International Baccalaureate offer

-We require 30 points overall including at least one science or science related subject (Biology, Chemistry or Psychology) and 3 subjects at higher level each with the grade of 5.
+We require 30 points overall, 3 subjects at higher level including at least one science related subject (Biology, Chemistry or Psychology) each with grade of 5.

 - How to apply